 - The British took control of the area in the early nineteenth century, and a trading post was established shortly after that.

-- The Hudson Bay Company built the first fort here in 1853 known as "the Bastion" which is a restored landmark of the Harbour City.
+- The Hudson Bay Company built the first fort here in 1853, known as "the Bastion," a restored landmark of the Harbour City.

-- From the 1950's Nanaimo has had a robust forestry sector as the demand for coal diminished.
+- Since the 1950's Nanaimo has had a robust forestry sector as the demand for coal diminished.

 - Climate: Pacific Rain Forest